nvda-es/num2words_nvda/readme.md

 ## Usage:

-For now, the add-on has an unassigned input gesture.
-This is so that the user can customize them from the `NVDA menu/preferences/input gestures` dialog and avoid as much possible interference with some add-ons.
+This addon has two ways of using numbers to words:

+1. Real time mode: as long as NVDA is talking and there's a text containing numbers anywhere in it, the conversion will display its result and be transmitted by speech.
+This applies to any speech synthesizer you use.
+2. Manual mode: you can write numbers or text, and/or numbers at the same time, interacting through a dialog box to do so.
+The dialog has:
+	2.1.
+A input box to write your entry.
+	2.2.
+A convert button.
+By pressing this button, you will be shown a message box with the final result.
+	2.3.
+A cancel button: Exits the conversion dialog.

-### functions:
+### Input gestures:

-* Toggle numbers to words : By activating this function, the text that NVDA speaks, (as long as it has numbers, or text and numbers) will be converted.
+* Toggle numbers to words (or real time mode): (Unassigned gesture for now to avoid interference with other add-ons).
+* Open conversion dialog (manual mode): alt+shift+NVDA+n.

-* More features soon.
+* More features soon!

-#### note:
+#### Important notes:

 * As the library supports many languages, keep in mind that the conversion is done in the language of your speech synthesizer.
+This will even apply when you change the language of your synthesizer.
+* Currently, speaking a converted number with the cursor isn't implemented and as a consequence will spell out the converted number.

 ## Compile this add-on: